Health Library

 Non-Hodgkin Lymphoma Diagnosis

 The diagnosis of NHL is made by biopsy.
 This is a surgery that removes part or all of the abnormal lymph node.
-Doctors examine the lymph node under the microscope to look for cancer cells that are typical of the disease.
+Pathologists examine the lymph node under a microscope to look for cancerous cells.

 Doctors also do tests to determine the extent of disease and to see if it has spread to other parts of the body.
 These tests can include:

-- A CT scan to check for lymphoma in the chest and abdomen.
+• A CT scan to check for lymphoma in the neck, chest, abdomen or pelvis.

 Non-Hodgkin Lymphoma Treatment